VolantMQ/volantmq/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ### Warning
-This implementation might not be compatible with original.
-Original has not been updated since 2014 thus I forked to improve

-It's currently in active development thus highly not recommended for production

-**This project should be considered unstable until further notice.**
+**It's currently in active development thus highly not recommended for production** **This project should be considered unstable until further notice.**

-SurgeMQ is a high performance MQTT broker that aims to be fully compliant with MQTT 3.1 and 3.1.1 specs.
+SurgeMQ is a high performance MQTT broker that aims to be fully compliant with MQTT 3.1 and 3.1.1 specs .

 ### Features, Limitations, and Future